kovidgoyal/kitty/docs/kittens_intro.rst

 :doc:`Transfer files <kittens/transfer>`
     Transfer files and directories seamlessly and easily from remote machines over your existing SSH sessions with a simple command.

 :doc:`Hyperlinked grep <kittens/hyperlinked_grep>`
     Search your files using `ripgrep <https://github.com/BurntSushi/ripgrep>`__
     and open the results directly in your favorite editor in the terminal, at the line containing the search result, simply by clicking on the result you want.

 :doc:`Broadcast <kittens/broadcast>`
     Type in one :term:`kitty window <window>` and have it broadcast to all (or a subset) of other :term:`kitty windows <window>`.

 :doc:`SSH <kittens/ssh>`
-    SSH with automatic shell integration, connection re-use for low latency and easy cloning of local shell and editor configuration to the remote machine.
+    SSH with automatic :ref:`shell integration <shell_integration>`, connection re-use for low latency and easy cloning of local shell and editor configuration to the remote host.

 :doc:`Panel <kittens/panel>`
     Draw a GPU accelerated dock panel on your desktop showing the output from an arbitrary terminal program.

 :doc:`Clipboard <kittens/clipboard>`